Test Automation 8 min read

-Everything you need to know about API testing — why it matters, REST vs GraphQL testing strategies, tools comparison (Postman, REST Assured, Playwright), and practical code examples.
+Everything you need to know about API testing — why it matters, REST vs GraphQL testing strategies, tools comparison (Postman, REST Assured, Playwright).

 API testing is the highest-leverage investment in your QE strategy.
 While UI tests are slow, brittle, and expensive to maintain, API tests are fast, stable, and directly validate the business logic your product depends on.
 If your team is spending most of its automation budget on UI tests, this guide will help you rebalance toward the API layer — where the return on investment is significantly higher.